 Compensation expense is recognized pursuant to performance-based awards if, and to the extent, it is probable that the performance condition will be achieved.
+The effect of a market condition is reflected in the grant date fair value of an award and compensation cost is recognized provided the service condition is satisfied and to the extent any performance condition is achieved.
 See Note 18 for a discussion of the Company's Long-term Incentive Plan and other performance-based awards.